 Tomorrow’s Judges Learn About Children’s Mental Health

-On Wednesday, June 11, CAMHI held a training seminar for students of the National School of the Judiciary (ESDI) at the School's “E. Kroustallakis” auditorium in Thessaloniki.
-The seminar is part of CAMHI’s collaboration with institutional bodies, aiming to strengthen cross-sectoral responses to issues concerning the mental health of children and adolescents.
+On Wednesday, June 11, in Thessaloniki, and Thursday, June 26, in Athens CAMHI held training seminars for students of the National School of the Judiciary (ESDI).
+The seminars took place at the “E. Kroustallakis” auditorium of the National School of the Judiciary in Thessaloniki and at the Court of First Instance in Athens, in room Prokat 4.
+The seminars are part of CAMHI’s collaboration with institutional bodies, aiming to strengthen cross-sectoral responses to issues concerning the mental health of children and adolescents.

 Regarding this training initiative, Dr. Anastasia Koumoula, Child Psychiatrist and Director of CAMHI, stated: